bronzeRaf/HomeAutomations/RealyProject/ReallyRelay/ReallyRelay/README.md

 Turn on - off your devices with safety in first place.

-## Hardware

-You will need:
-- 1 NodeMCU board
-- 2 ralays
-- Some wires

 ## Software
 Software is applied both in the NodeMCU and in the android smartphone.